CC 696-01 - graduate course / CC-472 - undergraduate course

 During the first week of the program students will live and attend class lectures and guest lectures at ELA, as well as make visits to various public diplomacy agencies and organizations based in Los Angeles.
 These visits will provide students with the opportunity to meet and dialogue with government, NGO and business leaders on challenges of public diplomacy and civic engagement in Southern California and Baja, Mexico.

-The course then moves to Rosarito Beach, Mexico for the final two weeks of the program.
+The course then moves to Rosarito Beach, Mexico for the final three (3) weeks of the program.
 Participants will have the opportunity to design strategic communication messages targeted for a specific public.
 Students will develop the public relations, public affairs and public diplomacy campaign for the Rosarito Film Festival.
 They will also have the opportunity to take intensive conversational Spanish classes as well as art and cooking classes to appreciate Mexican culture (optional).